 1. Data Availability, Privacy, and Security

 All enterprise-wide software projects are led, managed or at the very least approved (or denied) by your company’s IT department.
 So, don’t waste time evaluating a solution your IT department would never approve.
-First make sure the solution will meet the data access, privacy and security needs of your business and your business’s IT gatekeepers and guardians!
+First make sure the solution will meet the data access, privacy, and security needs of your business and your business’s IT gatekeepers and guardians!

-If your company is considering deploying cloud-based software – SaaS or otherwise – there are number of key factors that should be considered:
+If your company is considering deploying cloud-based software – SaaS or otherwise – there are a number of key factors that should be considered: